MaximilianFreitag/timemarks-for-youtube-channels/README.md

 ### Current bugs: 🐞

-E.g. If you type in "red" in the search bar words like discoveRED will be displayed.
-Also non-english words will be displayed e.g. the german word "REDen" if you type in red as the search again.
+- [ ] If you type in E.g. "red" into the search bar words like discoveRED will be displayed.
+Also non-english words will show up e.g. the german word "REDen" if you type in red as the search again.

 <br>